Anthropic decision theory: Sleeping Beauty Problem

 The self-sampling assumption (SSA) relies on the insight that Sleeping Beauty, before being put to sleep on Sunday, expects that she will be awakened in future.
 Thus her awakening grants her no extra information, and she should continue to give the same credence to the coin flip being heads as she did before, namely $1/2$.

 In the case where the coin is tails, there will be two copies of Sleeping Beauty, one on Monday and one on Tuesday, and she will not be able to tell, upon awakening, which copy she is.
-She should assume that both are equally likely.
-This leads to SSA: \begin{defi}[Self-Sampling Assumption] All other things being equal, an observer should reason as if they are randomly selected from the set of all \emph{actually existent} observers (past, present and future) in their reference class. \end{defi}
+By the principle of indifference, she should therefore assume that both are equally likely.
+This leads to:

+\begin{assum}[Self-Sampling Assumption] All other things being equal, an observer should use the standard non-anthropic\footnote{ Non-anthropic means the probability of each world, as judged from an ``outsider'' who doesn't exist within any world (or doesn't use the fact of their existence to update the probabilities). } probabilities for any world they could be in.
+For computing their position in any (possible) world with multiple observers, they should assume they are randomly selected from the set of all \emph{actually existent} observers in that world, within their reference class. \end{assum}

-There are some issues with the concept of `reference class' \cite{anthbias}, but here it is enough to set the reference class to be the set of all other Sleeping Beauties woken up in the experiment.
+There are some issues with the concept of `reference class' \citep{anthbias}, but here it is enough to set the reference class to be the set of all other Sleeping Beauties woken up in the experiment.
+We will return to the problems with reference classes in Section \ref{ref:class}, where a fruitful identification is made between the reference class and the people Sleeping Beauty cares about.